 Although this was sold as 'fresh', I would estimate it's between two and three weeks old.
 Which is why it's better to have your own, really fresh, backyard eggs.

-The white immediately next to the yolk is thick and gloopy and you'll be able to see another, thinner layer of white just outside it.
+The white immediately next to the yolk is thick and 'gloopy' and you'll be able to see another, thinner layer of white just outside it.

-The white looks the same from the yolk outwards.
 If you fry an older egg, you'll get a very flat, pancake-type shape and the yolk is likely to go hard quite quickly.

-Your girls' freshly laid eggs may take a little longer to cook, but there's no comparison in terms of freshness, they're much healthier, the yolk will stay runny and they will taste so much better.
+Your girls' freshly laid eggs may take a little longer to cook, but there's no comparison in terms of freshness.
+They're much healthier, the yolk will stay runny and they will taste so much better.

 Salmonella Enteritidis, to give it its scientific name, can be carried by any chicken but is most commonly found in hens from large, commercial flocks who live in cramped and often insanitary conditions.

 The illness it transmits is called Salmonellosis.
 It can cause problems in people who have under-developed immune systems: the elderly, the very young, unborn babies or people being treated for conditions which mean their immune system is already compromised.

 Since the large Salmonella outbreak of the 1990s, commercial flocks

 are vaccinated against it.
 The United States Department of